 When Alexander was 13, Philip called on the great philosopher Aristotle to tutor his son.
 Aristotle sparked and fostered Alexander’s interest in literature, science, medicine and philosophy.

-Alexander was just 16 when Philip went to battle the Byzantiums and left him in charge of Macedonia.
+Alexander was just 16 when Philip went to battle the Byzantine Empire and left his son in charge of Macedonia.
 In 338 B.C., Alexander saw the opportunity to prove his military worth and led a cavalry against the Sacred Band of Thebes—a supposedly unbeatable, select army made up entirely of male lovers—during the Battle of Chaeronea.

 Alexander put his vigor and bravery on display, and his cavalry decimated the Sacred Band of Thebes.

 Alexander Becomes King

 In 336 B.C., Alexander’s father Philip was assassinated by his bodyguard Pausanias.
 Just 20 years old, Alexander claimed the Macedonian throne and killed his rivals before they could challenge his sovereignty.